Savager3435/BP3/README.md

   All of the information is Price, 24 Hour Returns and 24 Hour Net Change

 	  $btc -
-    displays an embed of various Bitcoin information
+    displays an embed with various Bitcoin information

 	  $eth -
-    displays an embed of various Ethereum information
+    displays an embed with various Ethereum information

+	  $doge -
+	displays an embed with various Dogecoin information

+	  $lite -
+	displays an embed with various Litecoin information

 	  $xrp -
-    displays an embed of various XRP information
+    displays an embed with various XRP information

 	  $chainlink
     displays an embed of various Chainlink Information